john-shefer/NetHole.3beta/README.md

 					  info but DOES NOT RUN

       Test mode.
-If you're having trouble, try this first and see if LaBrea is picking up the information on your adapter, netblock, netmask, etc...  correctly.
+If you're having trouble, try this first and see if NetHole is picking up the information on your adapter, netblock, netmask, etc...  correctly.
 This prints diagnostic information and then exits.

 --foreground (-d)			: Do NOT detach process.

-      Some people want to run LaBrea under the control of another process.
-This keeps LaBrea from detaching and running as a daemon.
+      Some people want to run NetHole under the control of another process.
+This keeps NetHole from detaching and running as a daemon.

       This is the default (only!) behaviour on Windows systems.